The Kaleidoscope Of Life ~ God Lights Our Way ~

-Every kaleidoscope simple or complex uses a prism of mirrors to generate symmetric patterns.
-Patterns of light and color are made beautiful from asymmetrical objects.
-Social Media in many ways allows a kaleidoscopic view of life.
+Every kaleidoscope simple or complex uses a prism where two or more surfaces are inclined to each other, but with angles.
+These surfaces refract white light transposing it into an array of colors creating an ever-changing view of symmetrical patterns.
+In this same way, social media allows a kaleidoscopic view of life.
 It provides designed imagery and pretense to our life pieces and creates a false sense of symmetry from our broken realities.

 Does humanity hide behind a prism lens?
-Do we alter our presentations preventing others from seeing our true works?
-Are we deceived by a false reality that focuses on appearance blocking the light that will shed clarity on the hearts of man?
+Do we alter our presentations preventing others from seeing our truth?
+Are we deceived by a false sense of reality that focuses on appearances blocking the light that will shed clarity on the hearts of man?